Picture of small river

 River flows:

-River flows in February were above normal across most of England and Wales, with widespread exceptionally high flows (and some new February maxima).
-For northern Britain, flows were in the normal range, with some above normal flows in northern Scotland.
-The forecast for March is for above normal flows in central, southern and eastern England, with a likelihood of notably or exceptionally high flows persisting in some catchments.
-For the north and west, normal flows are the most likely outcome.
-The March – May outlook is for a similar geographical contrast, but with normal to above normal flows in in the south and east, and a lower likelihood of exceptional flows.
-There is a slightly higher likelihood of below normal flows in the north and west, although normal flows remain the most likely outcome in these areas.
+River flows in March were above normal across most of England and Wales, with widespread exceptionally high flows (with some sites recording the highest average March flow in their records).
+For northern Britain, flows were in the normal range, with some above below normal flows in northern Scotland.
+The forecast for April is for above normal flows in central, southern and eastern England, with a likelihood of notably or exceptionally high flows persisting in some catchments.
+For the north and west, normal to above normal flows are the most likely outcome.
+The April-June outlook is for normal to above normal flows for the whole of the UK.

 Groundwater:

-Groundwater levels in February were mostly above normal, with the exception of a few boreholes in northern Britain.
-Exceptionally high levels were widespread across aquifers in England and Wales, with a number of new February maxima.
-The outlook for March is for a continuation of above normal levels across most of the UK, with widespread notably or exceptionally high levels, particularly in the Chalk aquifer.
-The three-month outlook indicates above normal levels will persist through the spring in many areas, but an increasing number of boreholes will see levels entering the normal range.
+Groundwater levels in March were above normal, except for a few boreholes in northern Britain.
+Exceptionally high levels were widespread across aquifers in England and Wales, with several boreholes recording the highest March levels in their record.
+The outlook for April is for a continuation of above normal levels across most of the UK, with widespread notably or exceptionally high levels, particularly in the Chalk aquifer.
+The three-month outlook indicates above normal levels will persist in many areas, but in some fast-responding areas such as the Jurassic limestones, levels may begin to recede with more boreholes entering the normal range.